Want to learn how to be a real man?

 - Inhale quickly, about one second for each inhale, and don’t force your exhales — just exhale as needed.
 Count your breathes and do 30 or 40 breathes like this.

 - At the end of your count, take a big gulp of air and hold your breath as long as you can.
 Then exhale and take a half-breath and hold it for 15 seconds.
 This will feel amazing.

 - Repeat steps 2 and 3 four times.

-- At the end of your fourth time, hold your breathe as usual and turn over and do as many push ups as you can while holding your breathe — you’ll be able to do more than usual because of the oxygen saturation in your body.
+- At the end of your fourth time, hold your breath as usual and turn over and do as many push-ups as you can while holding your breath — you’ll be able to do more than usual because of the oxygen saturation in your body.

 - Finish the practice with another half-breathe inhale and hold for 15 seconds.
 Now exhale and tell me you don’t feel clear-headed as hell.